Toddler - Speech Development

 Things to remember:

-We can’t emphasise this enough… Talk to your child, read to your child, play with your child!
+- We can’t emphasize this enough: Talk to your child, read to your child, play with your child!